Solvetronix/MacSSH/docs/GITHUB_RELEASE_GUIDE.md

 **❌ Common Mistake**: Creating a release without pushing changes first **✅ Correct Way**: Push all changes, then create the release

+### 3. Local Installation for Testing
+**🚨 DO NOT install the new version locally after creating a release!**

+This is critical for testing the automatic update system:
+- Keep the previous version (e.g., 1.8.4) installed in `/Applications`
+- After creating release 1.8.5, test the automatic update from 1.8.4 → 1.8.5
+- This verifies that Sparkle can find and install the new version automatically

+**❌ Common Mistake**: Installing the new version locally immediately after release **✅ Correct Way**: Test automatic update from the previous installed version

 ## 🔧 Prerequisites

 ### 1. Install GitHub CLI